Muchisim: A Simulation Framework for Design Exploration of Multi-Chip Manycore Systems: Simulation Framework

 \textit{\textbf{Chiplet Integration}}: The network routers at the edges of the compute chiplets are connected to the PHYs for inter-chiplet communication~\cite{die2die_comp}.
 When DRAM is integrated on-package, \proj models the pairs of DRAM and compute chiplets to be connected via a silicon interposer, while these interposers lay on an organic substrate (details in \cref{sec:ap_energy_model}).
 Alternatively, \proj can model the compute chiplets to be connected via a single silicon or organic interposer.
 In our model, the choice of the interposer mostly affects maximum communication bandwidth, area of the PHY, and energy per bit (see \cref{table:wire_param}).

-\textit{\textbf{Interconnect links:}} \proj offers parameters to set the width or the number of interconnect links across chiplets or chip packages.
-Across cluster nodes, one can set the multiplexing factor of the links between nodes, i.e., how many edge tiles share an inter-node link.
+\textit{\textbf{Interconnect links:}} \proj offers parameters to set the width and the number of interconnect links across chiplets (within a package) and across chip packages.
+Across cluster nodes, one can also set the multiplexing factor of the links between nodes, i.e., how many edge tiles share an inter-node link.
+To interconnect nodes, \proj currently supports evaluating a mesh topology, but this could be extended to support other cluster-level topologies~\cite{slimf,fattree,dragonfly,benner2012optical,blue_gene}.